Tauranga: Hospitals

 Tauranga Hospital is a public secondary regional hospital located in Tauranga South, with 360 beds including neonatal, geriatric, surgical, maternity and mental health care.
 It provides elective and emergency healthcare across medical, surgical, paediatric, obstetric, gynaecological and psychiatric services.
 The main tertiary referral centre for Tauranga Hospital is Waikato Hospital, located in Hamilton.
 As the site of the Bay of Plenty Clinical School, Tauranga Hospital provides training to medical students from the University of Auckland, as well as selective and elective placements for nursing and midwifery students.

 Grace Hospital is Tauranga's only private specialist surgical hospital, located in Oropi.
-It accommodates 6 operating theatres, 48 impatient beds, a two-bed HDU, a procedure room for minor surgery and two procedure rooms for endoscopy.
+It accommodates 6 operating theatres, 48 inpatient beds, a two-bed HDU, a procedure room for minor surgery and two procedure rooms for endoscopy.

 Utilities

-Powerco operates the local distribution network in the city, with electricity supplied from Transpower's national grid at three substations: Tauranga (Greerton), Kaitemako and Mount Maunganui (Matapihi).
+Powerco operates the local distribution network in the city, with electricity supplied from Transpower's national grid at three substations: Greerton, Kaitemako and Matapihi.

 Natural gas arrived in Tauranga in 1982, following the completion of the high-pressure pipeline from the Maui pipeline near Te Awamutu to the city, now operated by First Gas.
 First Gas also operates the gas distribution network within the city.

+From 24 October 2024, the Tauranga City Council began flouridating the city's water supply in response to a directive from the Director-General of Health.